 Affordable, quality child care needed to support working moms

-A recent report gave N.H. a D+ grade for work and family policies that support working women.
+A national report gave N.H. a D+ grade for work and family policies that support working women.

 Regardless of your thoughts about the proper role of government, we can probably agree that our elected officials can, when they choose to, provide a helping hand to working families.